insilmaril/vym/README-layout.md

 * Moving containers around
     - Todo
-        - Position LineEdit to container instead of MapObj in MapEditor::editHeading
         - Fix z value of select box for selected containers
         - absolute position for MapCenters for COntainers
-        - relative position for Mainbranches in COntainers ("FramedFloat")
         - Relative position for Images: "FreeFloat" or "FramedFloat"

     - Position containers temporarily while moving: When an object can be